 2 - 3 cups water

 1/2 - 1 cup vinegar

-In a 1/2 gallon glass fermenter (Check our out Fermented Veg Kit), combine yellow mustard seeds, brown mustard seeds, and mustard powder.
+In a 1/2 gallon glass fermenter (Check our out Fermented Vegetable Kit), combine yellow mustard seeds, brown mustard seeds, and mustard powder.

 In another mixing bowl, combine hot sauce brine, water, and maple syrup.
 Add salt.
 Whisk to dissolve.
 Note: Colder liquid (from the refrigerator) can result in a hotter mustard.

-Add liquid ingredients to glass fermenter, combining with dry ingredients.
+Add liquid ingredients (excluding vinegar) to glass fermenter, combining with dry ingredients.